lowrycito/handbook/pages/study-manual-general-handbook.md

       * 38.9.
 Military Relations and Chaplain ServicesThis chapter covers a variety of issues and Church policies.
       * 38.9.1.
 Stake Military Relations LeadershipThis chapter covers a variety of issues and Church policies.
       * 38.9.2.
 Ward Military Relations LeadershipThis chapter covers a variety of issues and Church policies.
       * 38.9.3.
-Pre–Military Service Church OrientationThis chapter covers a variety of issues and Church policies.
+Military Service OrientationThis chapter covers a variety of issues and Church policies.
       * 38.9.4.
 Church Units for Service MembersThis chapter covers a variety of issues and Church policies.
       * 38.9.5.
 Group Leaders in Remote Areas or War ZonesThis chapter covers a variety of issues and Church policies.
       * 38.9.6.
 Missionary Service and Military ObligationThis chapter covers a variety of issues and Church policies.